snl-dakota/dakota/scripts/pyprepro/manual.md

 Note that escaping the trailing delimiter (e.g. `\}`) is optional.

+### Edge Case: Delimiters inside Python quotes

+There is a further edge case for inline text.
+For example, the following will cause issues:

+    {A="}"}

+However, when you escape the bracket, it also fails to replace that.

+    {A="\}"}

+results in `\}` which is not desired.
+While this is not a common use case but if it comes up, the following is a workaround

+    % A = "}"
+    {A}

 ## Whitespace Control

 Expressions span the entire line which can possibly introduce undesired white space.
 Ending a line with `\\` will prevent the additional space.
 Consider the following: